 Contains all the objects in the Subject hierarchy in a tree representation.

-- New folder or subject can be added by right-clicking the empty area in the subject hierarchy box
+New folder or subject can be added by right-clicking the

-- Data loaded from DICOM are automatically added to the tree in the right structure (patient, study, series)
+Data loaded from DICOM are automatically added to the tree of patient, study, series

 Create hierarchy from loaded directory structureaction in the context menu of the scene (right-click on empty area, see screenshot below).
 This organizes the nodes according to the local file structure they have been loaded from.